 Shona is Associate Director of Knowledge Exchange at the University of Brighton, sharing responsibility for leading the Department of Research, Enterprise & Social Partnerships.
 She manages the Enterprise team who support the full range of Knowledge Exchange and Commercialisation activities, including activities supporting regional economic development.
 She also has cross-departmental responsibility for external marketing and the Knowledge Exchange Framework.
 She joined the university as KTP Manager in 2009 following a career in Agricultural research and knowledge transfer.
 She has a PhD in Plant Genetics from the University of Leeds and a BSc in Botany from the University of Glasgow.

 Following a scientific career in research and industry, Amanda moved into business intelligence with Glaxo SmithKline prior to joining the University of York in 1999.
-Amanda is currently Director of Enterprise Services at the University responsible for the engagement of the University with business with a special focus on the development and delivery of professional development and executive education courses, technology transfer and commercialisation, apprenticeships and regional economic development.
+Amanda is Association Director of Research, Innovation and Knowledge Exchange (Impact) at the University responsible for the engagement of the University with business with a special focus on the impact and the development and delivery of professional development and executive education courses, technology transfer and commercialisation and regional economic development.

 Amanda is also the Founder and Director of the Training Gateway an organisations that supports UK training and education organisations win training and education contracts and develop partnerships overseas.